Ted Badcock: Test cricket

 Badcock played in seven Test matches, all in New Zealand.
 He reached two Test fifties, both against South Africa in 1932, but his Test batting average was only 19.57.
 He had more success with the ball, taking 16 Test wickets with a bowling average of 38.12.
 His best bowling, 4/80, came against England in 1930.

-He was a member of the team that played New Zealand's first Test match, played at Lancaster Park, Christchurch, in January 1930, against a touring English side.
+He was a member of the team that played New Zealand's first Test match, played at Lancaster Park, Christchurch, in January 1930, against a touring English team.
 He made an inauspicious debut with the bat: he was bowled for a king pair, dismissed first ball in both innings, by Maurice Allom in the first innings and by Stan Nichols in the second innings.
 The first dismissal came in after English bowler Allom had dismissed two New Zealand batsmen with his previous two deliveries; after Tom Lowry and Ken James, Badcock's wicket completed Allom's only Test hat-trick.
 Lowry had only faced two balls, Allom having bowled Stewie Dempster immediately beforehand, to take four wickets in five balls.
 Badcock fared slightly better with the ball.
 He opened the bowling in England's first innings, taking 2/29.

 In the Second Test at Basin Reserve, Wellington later in January 1930, Badcock came in to bat at number 11 in New Zealand's first innings.
 He scored 4 not out, but did not bat in the second innings as New Zealand declared.
 As New Zealand's second opening bowler, he took 4/80 and 1/22 as the match was drawn.
 He played in the Third Test at Eden Park, Auckland but was refused permission by the Otago Cricket Association to take part in the fourth Test which had been scheduled after most of the third match had been washed out.

 Badcock also played in the two Tests against the touring South Africa team in 1931–32.
 In the First Test Badcock was New Zealand's top scorer, reaching 64 in a total of 293 all out.
 He took 2/88 but was stumped for five in New Zealand's second innings.
 In the Second Test Badcock scored 53, his first Test half-century and took a single wicket.

 Badcock played his final two Tests against England in 1932–33.
 In the First Test at Lancaster Park, Christchurch in March 1933 he opened the bowling and took 3/142, taking the wicket of Herbert Sutcliffe with the first ball of the match.
 In the Second Test, played at Eden Park, Auckland at the end of March, Badcock was bowled by Bill Bowes for 1, opened the bowling and took 2/126 in an innings in which Wally Hammond scored a then world record 336 not out.

 R. T. Brittenden described him as having "the urbanity of Herbert Sutcliffe and the ... grace of Keith Miller" and having "tremendous presence; he commanded attention in everything he did."